charredUtensil/groundhog/src/core/transformers/README.md

 1. _Negotiate_: Assign baseplates and paths to new plans.
 Some paths connecting two adjacent baseplates will become caves.
 All remaining paths become halls and all remaining baseplates become caves.
 1. _Measure_: Determine size information for the plans.
 1. _Flood_: Choose which plans will have water, lava, and erosion.
+1. _Anchor_: Choose which plan will be the anchor and assign an architect to it.
+1. _Mod_: The anchor architect has a chance to modify the cavern in any way.
-1. _Establish_: Choose which plan will be the spawn, walk through adjacent plans, assign architects, and determine other information based on distance from spawn.
+1. _Establish_: Perform a breadth-first search of all plans, starting with the anchor.
+Assign architects and and determine other information based on distance from spawn.
 1. _Pearl_: Create "pearls" that determine exactly where plans will go.
 This is the step that ensures the caves and halls will be more "natural" shapes.

 # III.
 Masonry